Aliases for CNR2 Gene

 GeneCards Summary for CNR2 Gene

-CNR2 (Cannabinoid Receptor 2 (Macrophage)) is a Protein Coding gene.
-Diseases associated with CNR2 include cannabis abuse and chronic pain.
+CNR2 (Cannabinoid Receptor 2) is a Protein Coding gene.
+Diseases associated with CNR2 include cannabis abuse and glycerol kinase deficiency.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and cannabinoid receptor activity.
 An important paralog of this gene is LPAR1.

 UniProtKB/Swiss-Prot for CNR2 Gene

 Heterotrimeric G protein-coupled receptor for endocannabinoid 2-arachidonoylglycerol mediating inhibition of adenylate cyclase.
 May function in inflammatory response, nociceptive transmission and bone homeostasis.

 The CB2 receptor, also known as the peripheral cannabinoid receptor, is a member of the cannabinoid receptor group of G-protein-coupled receptors that also includes CB1 and GPR55.
 CB2 receptors are located primarily in immune cells both within and outside the CNS.